kingparra/hpfp/08_-_recursion/notes.rst

    world and in language.

    In Haskell, we use recursion to express repetition.
-Wherever an indefinite control flow construct like a while-do-done loop is used, you can use recursion instead.
+Wherever an indefinite control flow construct like a while-do-done loop is normally used, you can use recursion instead.

    In problem analysis, recursion can be thought of as a special case of divide-and-conquer to break problems down into subproblems that are easier to solve.